node-muneem/muneem/docs/Introduction.md

 * **https**: node js standard https option for secure connection.
 * **maxLength**: maximum request length

+You can add routes, request handlers, resources and event callbacks.
+Route and handlers can be added from the code or from the filesystem.

 ### Store

 If you need you can add shared resources to the store that you can access in request handlers;